How can I sign up?

 Community Groups work to achieve community.
 Community is commanded and demonstrated in Scripture.
 If you are interested in the Biblical commands to scripture, please, read this article.

-How large are Community Groups?
+How large are Small Groups?

-Community Groups are intended to be small and to allow everyone to interact and not have certain members that never speak.
+Small Groups are intended to be small and to allow everyone to interact and not have certain members that never speak.
 Therefore groups will vary in size and leaders may choose to have smaller groups to allow for shorter meeting.
 Groups ideally will vary from 8-10 members.

-Where do Community Groups meet?
+Where do Small Groups meet?

 In the church or peoples' homes.

-How often do Community Groups meet?
+How often do Small Groups meet?

 Each group will have their own schedule, but they will typically meet at least twice a month.

-How long will Community Groups meet?
+How long will Small Groups meet?

 Again each group will vary but at least an hour and a half.

-Community groups do have a limit in number and therefore timing of requests and the leaders will serve as guidelines for who will be in groups.
-If you find a Community Group appealing find the leader or contact them to find out if you can join.
+Small groups do have a limit in number and therefore timing of requests and the leaders will serve as guidelines for who will be in groups.
+If you find a Small Group appealing find the leader or contact them to find out if you can join.
 It is preferable that people find the group that best fits them and will be beneficial to them.
 Therefore it will be a joint effort on the part of leaders and members to join groups.

 You do.
 The makeup of a Community Group is largely decided by those who wish to join.
 However some groups may target a particular demographic and therefore are not suitable for everyone.